5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 Other possible treatments of Anaphylactic Shock include a breathing tube, medications to help you breathe better, and a corticosteroid to keep symptoms from coming back hours later.

-This can affect the heart’s ability to pump blood to the vital organs, which lowers the blood pressure and means blood doesn’t reach the brain and liver.
+This affects the heart’s ability to pump blood to the vital organs, which lowers the blood pressure and means blood doesn’t reach the brain and liver.

-Symptoms of Septic Shock can often mimic the symptoms of other issues, such as a cold or fever.
-Other symptoms include:
+Symptoms of Septic Shock often mimic the symptoms of other issues, such as a cold or fever.
+Other symptoms od septic shock include:

 • Dizziness